sushovannits/express-car/README.md

 - ES6 is used and babel is used to transpile
 - Versioning of API is done
 - Supports query of car
+- Used supertest for integration test
+- Used mongodb for express session storage also
+- Cors enabled

 ## Unit Test
 ```